JennyVivian99/JennyVivian99.github.io/_pages/cv.md

 Awards
 ======
+* Partial funding to attend the Society of Ecological Restoration conference (Denver, October 2025)
-* Bursary to attend the Australian & New Zealand Environmental DNA (eDNA) Conference (Wellington, 2025) (February 2025)
+* Bursary to attend the Australian & New Zealand Environmental DNA (eDNA) Conference (Wellington, February 2025)
-* Travel Award from the Theo Murphy Initiative (Australia) administered by the Australian Academy of Science, Ecological Society of Australia Plant-Soil Ecology Special Interest Network, to attend the ESA conference and workshops (Melbourne, December 2024) (December 2024)
+* Travel Award from the Theo Murphy Initiative (Australia) administered by the Australian Academy of Science, Ecological Society of Australia Plant-Soil Ecology Special Interest Network, to attend the ESA conference and workshops (Melbourne, December 2024)
-* Travel Award from the Ecological Society of Australia, to attend the ESA conference (Melbourne, December 2024) (December 2024)
+* Travel Award from the Ecological Society of Australia, to attend the ESA conference (Melbourne, December 2024)
 * Scholarship for the final grade obtained for my Master’s degree (2023) from the local authority (January 2024)
 * Grant to participate in the Blended Intensive Programme “Towards a Sustainable Water Management” at the University of Extremadura (Spain), financed by ERASMUS+ SMS Short Mobility Grant, managed by the University of Parma in accordance with ERASMUS+ National Agency (June 2023)
-* Grant to participate in the "International Summer School - Pollutions in Coastal Areas” at the University of Gdanks (Poland), from the project itself, financed under the Knowledge Education Development Operational Program of the European Commission (September 2022)
+* Grant to participate in the "International Summer School - Pollutions in Coastal Areas” at the University of Gdansk (Poland), from the project itself, financed under the Knowledge Education Development Operational Program of the European Commission (September 2022)
 * Scholarship of merit, 2nd place, year 2018-2019, from Ca’ Foscari University of Venice (March 2020)

 Conferences
 ======
 * Ecological Society Conference (ESA; December 2024, Melbourne): Poster presentation of my research and early results
-* University of the Sunshine Coast Conference (Sippy Downs, September 2024): Poster presentation of my research at the , entitled "The effect of reforestation using Acacia mangium on above- and below-ground ecosystem properties"
+* University of the Sunshine Coast Conference (Sippy Downs, September 2024): Poster presentation of my research at the University of the Sunshine Coast Research Showcase, entitled "The effect of reforestation using Acacia mangium on above- and below-ground ecosystem properties"
 * Airborne eDNA workshop (June 2024, Canberra, attended online): Presentation of a project entitled “Air DNA analysis and Machine Learning: a promising collaboration”
 * Climate Exp0 (May 2021, Online): Presentation of a project entitled “Sustainable agriculture approaches”